kl0u/flink/docs/dev/datastream_execution_mode.md

 downstream tasks to read them after upstream tasks have already gone off line.
 This will increase the latency of processing but comes with other interesting properties.
 For one, this allows Flink to backtrack to the latest available results when a failure happens instead of restarting the whole job.
+Another side effect is that BATCH jobs can execute on fewer resources (in terms of available slots at TaskManagers) because the system can execute tasks sequentially one after the other.

 TaskManagers will keep intermediate results at least as long as downstream tasks have not consumed them.
 After that, they will be kept for as long as